delehef/asgart/README.md

 }
 ```

-You can use the companion program `asgart-cat` to convert JSON files to another format.
+You can use the companion program `asgart-splice` to convert JSON files to another format.

 ## Options